 to manually hover over the seek bar.

-Visual Timeline is compatible with the following video players: Hola Player, VideoJS and JW Player.
+Visual Timeline is compatible with the following video players: Spark Player, VideoJS and JW Player.

 delivers an amazingly responsive seeking experience.